mathpalnaman/TradePulse/README.md

-# PrimeTrade.ai - Crypto Trading Terminal
+# TradePulse - Crypto Trading Terminal

+**The Problem:** Crypto traders often struggle to track their performance across multiple exchanges.
+Spreadsheets are messy and lack real-time data structure.

+**The Solution:** TradePulse is a dedicated, secure trading journal that offers a unified dashboard for logging positions, visualizing PnL, and maintaining a disciplined trading history.

-A full-stack trading journal application built with a focus on "Dark Fintech" aesthetics, security, and performance.
-This project allows traders to log positions, track PnL, and filter trade history in a secure, authenticated environment.
+TradePulse is a full-stack application built with a focus on "Dark Fintech" aesthetics, security, and performance.

 ## 🚀 Tech Stack